jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ```

 We got the position/rotation/scale of our building all set.
-Now let's set it's color, and how to use it to simulate shaddows.
+Now let's set its color, and how to use it to simulate shadows.

 ### Using VertexColor for Ambient Occlusion

 {% img right /data/2013-07-10-how-to-do-a-procedural-city/screenshots/screenshot-building-with-vertexcolor-small.png %}

-In a city with lots of building, the bottom of the building tends to be darker than the top.
+In a city with lots of buildings, the bottom of the building tends to be darker than the top.
-This is because the sun light hit the top harder than the bottom.
+This is because the sun light hits the top harder than the bottom, at the bottom you have the shadow of another building.
-Other building hiding the sun and casting shadow.
 This is what we call
 [ambient occlusion](http://http.developer.nvidia.com/GPUGems/gpugems_ch17.html) in graphic programming.
 This concept may be implemented in various ways: